 If in doubt whether your application is based on CANopen, we recommend checking with your supplier/technical staff.

 Yes - CANopen has a lot of parameters/functionalities that are only available on-request.
-Here, the transmit feature of the CLX000 is useful as you can send up to 20 custom periodic/single-shot CAN messages - e.g. polling specific parameter values on regular intervals.
+Here, the transmit feature of our CAN loggers is useful as you can send up to custom periodic/single-shot CAN messages - e.g. polling specific parameter values on regular intervals.

 Yes.
 DeviceNet is another higher-layer protocol based on CAN bus - similar to CANopen.
 DeviceNet is used within many of the same applications as CANopen (e.g. industrial automation), though it's a closed standard managed by the ODVA.

-Basically, like CANopen, you can just connect a CLX000 and record the raw data from any CAN based DeviceNet application - essentially using the CLX000 as a DeviceNet data logger.
+Basically, like CANopen, you can just connect a CAN logger and record the raw data from any CAN based DeviceNet application - essentially using the CANedge/CLX000 as a DeviceNet data logger.

-As an OEM, you can install this at a client site and connect the CL3000 to your client's WLAN WiFi router - or alternatively, you can install your own 3G/4G cellular router.
-The latter has the advantage that you won't have to bother with potential client firewalls, password changes etc. Setup can be done in a few minutes and you'll then be able to push your CANopen data to your own FTP cloud server e.g. in near real-time.
+As an OEM, you can install this at a client site and connect the CANedge2 to your client's WLAN WiFi router - or alternatively, you can power your own 3G/4G cellular router via the 2nd port of the CANedge2.
+The latter has the advantage that you won't have to bother with potential client firewalls, password changes etc. Setup can be done in a few minutes and you'll then be able to push your CANopen data to your own local/private/cloud server.
+Data can be sent at a configurable frequency.